Want the latest Bay Area sports news delivered to your inbox? Sign up here to receive regular email newsletters, including “The Dime.”

 “I think our quality of life would just be great to be housed close to San Francisco and have everywhere to go,” Dahlkemper said.

-Earlier this year, Bay FC leased an office floor in SoMa for its new corporate headquarters after moving out of a coworking office.
-Then last month, the team made its San Francisco debut, borrowing the Giants’ Oracle Park for a record-setting afternoon against the Washington Spirit.
+Bay FC this year leased an office floor in SoMa for its corporate headquarters after moving out of a coworking space.
+Last month, the team made its San Francisco debut, borrowing the Giants’ Oracle Park for a record-setting afternoon against the Washington Spirit.

-The diamond was converted to a pitch and 40,091 fans flocked to the ballpark.
-It marked not only a new NWSL single-game attendance record, but the most-attended women’s professional sports game ever in the United States.
+The diamond was converted to a pitch, and 40,091 fans flocked to the ballpark.
+It was not only an NWSL single-game attendance record but the most-attended women’s professional sports game ever in the United States.

-During his opening remarks at Thursday’s ceremony, Lurie, who owns a stake in Bay FC, said the project at Treasure Island “brings Bay FC one step closer to San Francisco.”
+During his opening remarks at Thursday’s ceremony, Lurie, who owns a stake in Bay FC (opens in new tab), said the Treasure Island project “brings Bay FC one step closer to San Francisco.”

-Dorsey even mentioned the possibility of a new Bay FC stadium located in the city as he looked toward the team’s founders during his on-stage remarks: “I’m going to do everything I can to make sure that [a stadium] is also in my district, where it belongs.”
+Dorsey even mentioned the possibility of a Bay FC stadium located in the city as he looked toward the team’s founders during his onstage remarks: “I’m going to do everything I can to make sure that [a stadium] is also in my district, where it belongs.”

 Treasure Island was deemed the right fit.